-An online learning program which consists of 16 hours of e-learning and 8 hours facilitated learning, delivered over two weeks.
+An online learning program which consists of 16 hours of e-learning and 8 hours facilitated learning, delivered over three weeks.
 The purpose of the course is to equip the learner with an in-depth understanding of laboratory processes, how it relates to laboratory performance, identify performance problems and propose corrective actions.

 Andre is a seasoned skilled development professional with a track record of over 26 years in learning and development and holds a degree in electrical engineering with an international diploma in teaching and training.
 He has completed the Management Advanced Program through Wits Business School and is a certified NQF assessor, moderator, and workplace coach.
 He has a passion for people and is known to inspire, motivate, and develop people to help them achieve their business objectives and career aspirations.
 His engineering background, combined with human resources experience and business management acumen, provides him with a unique skill set to research, develop, and deliver skills development programs that truly impact the bottom line.
 He is passionate about laboratories and their role in the quality of life and making us live longer.
 With this in mind, he has developed the Power of Process skills development programs that help laboratories enhance patient care through business management and laboratory performance improvement in a rapidly changing environment.

 Hanine is a professional engineer with 16 years of experience managing numerous multidisciplinary projects.
 She has a keen focus on systems and procedures and manages projects driven by performance.
 She embraces change as an opportunity to succeed.
 With that mentality, she has often been put in the role of superuser or trainer for the implementation of new or improved systems.

 We discuss the various factors of the macro environment that could negatively impact the laboratory business and how to align our operations to ensure survival.